7th Annual Trials Methodology Symposium 2021

 Dr Eoghan McKernan – University College Cork / Infant Centre, Ireland

-Eoghan is the INFANT Funding and Development Manager.
+Eoghan is the INFANT Operations Manager.
 He supports INFANT investigators and research teams in preparing all grant applications for all competitively awarded funding, both exchequer and non-exchequer.
 He is also the focal person for INFANT’s Global Health Programme.
 Since 2001, he has worked with large institutions including University College Cork, Trócaire, and the United Nations where he developed his extensive research and project management experience both in Ireland and in Sub-Saharan Africa.
 He has developed skills and experience across a range of disciplines including: research, research support, project management, monitoring and evaluation, results based management, strategy development, lecturing, resource mobilisation, budget management, training and facilitation, programme design, proposal development, impact assessment and articulation and liaising with institutional funders.
 He has delivered results in numerous projects in Trócaire, the community and voluntary sector in Ireland, EU FP6 funded research, United Nations Development Programme, Tanzania and United Nations HABITAT.
 He has 20 years’ experience in Eastern and Southern Africa working, researching and supporting research in health and human development.

 Dr Danielle Edwards – Kings College London, UK